OkungbowaGodspower/simple_shell/README.md

 The shell implements the setenv and unsetenv built-in commands for initializing/modifying and removing environment variables.
 Implements the cd built-in command, changing the current directory, handling cd -, and updating the PWD environment variable.

-The shell implements the cd built-in command to change the current directory.
-It also handles cd - to go to the previous directory and updates the PWD environment variable.
-Handles commands separated by ";".

 The shell handles logical operators "&&" and "||" to conditionally execute commands based on the previous command's success or failure.